 Pointer Pattern Emma-Jane Sowerby

-Tea Party has been created by illustrator and pattern designer Nicola Hanrahan.
-This is quite surreal showing hand painted illustrations of sparrows, coal tits and mice enjoying a tea party against a pink, blue and white striped background.
+Illustrator and pattern designer Nicola Hanrahan has created Tea Party.
+This is surreal showing hand-painted illustrations of sparrows, coal tits and mice enjoying a tea party against a pink, blue and white striped background.
 Nicola has a passion for wildlife and loves frequenting quaint country tearooms which she’s combined nicely together here.
 Her work is often whimsical and full of countryside charm.